mauritssilvis/darts/README.md

 Currently, `darts` is available as a Java-based command-line application.
 More information about the installation and use of this app can be found in the [Java-based command-line interface](cli/java-darts-cli) readme.
-You can also check out those [checkout tables](tables/md-darts-tables).
+You can also check out an extended set of [checkout tables](tables/md-darts-tables) generated using `darts`.

 ## License